elucian/bee/syntax/composite.md

 Bee uses composite types to ...

-* declare data types using type, "<:" and "∈"
+* declare data types using type   and "<:"
-* declare constants  using define, ":=" and "∈"
+* declare constants  using define and ":=" and "@" or "∈"
-* declare variables  using make, ":=" and "∈"
+* declare variables  using make   and ":=" and "@" or "∈"
-* declare parameters using symbols "*", ":=", "@:" and "∈"
+* declare parameters using symbols: "@" or "∈" and ":=" (optional)

 ## Range

-Range notation is used to type a subtype.
+Range notation is used to create a subtype.

 **syntax**